 Step #2- We need Product Name in B Column and Product Code in the C column.

 Step #3- First, we will separate the digits so that then we can separate the text in excel from the data.
 In C2, write the following excel formula to separate text.

 We use the right to function as we know the numbers are in the right.

 Step #4- Now, in Cell B2, write the following Formula,

 Step #5- Press Enter, and we have successfully separated our data from Product Name and code by using the Len function.

 Step #6- Now drag the respective formulas to cell B6 and cell C6 Respectively.

 Things to Remember in Separating Text in Excel (text to column & formula)

-- If we are using Text to Columns Method always make sure that we have an additional column so that the data in any column doesn’t get replaced.
+- If we are using the Text to Columns Method, always make sure that we have an additional column so that the data in any column doesn’t get replaced.

 This has been a guide to Separate Text in Excel.
-Here we discuss how to Separate Text in Excel using two methods 1) “Text to Column” (Delimited & Fixed Width) and 2) using Excel Formulas along with practical examples and downloadable excel template.
+Here we discuss how to separate text in excel using two methods 1) “Text to Column” (Delimited & Fixed Width) and 2) using Excel Formulas along with practical examples and a downloadable template.
 You may learn more about excel from the following articles –